serodriguez68/authz/README.md

 end
 ```

-Authz will check if the current user has any role that allows him to do the action `Report#show` on the instance
+Authz will check if the current user has any role that allows him to do the action `Reports#show` on the instance
 `@report` taking into account the role's *Scoping Rules*.
+Note that the controller and action name are automatically
+inferred.

 <!--- TODO: If we relax the authorize method to allow for passing custom actions, put that here  --->

 For some actions, we really don't have a sensible instance to use for authorization.
-For these cases we can
+In these cases we can
-perform authorization by checking only the permission to do the action using the `skip_scoping: true` argument.
+use the `skip_scoping: true` argument to perform authorization based on the permitted actions only.

 ```ruby
 class ReportsController < ApplicationController